JosephG877/Tec-Help/README.md

 Recomendamos o uso da versão 3.12.4 do Python para ambientes 64-bits e a versão 3.8.6 para ambientes 32-bits.
 O Python deve ser instalado em todas as máquinas cliente.

 Instale os seguintes bibliotecas via pip: psycopg2, datetime, image, pandas, requests.

+TEC HELP is a system designed to help IT support professionals manage their tickets in a simple and straightforward way, without paying absurd amounts for a bloated ticketing system or having to deal with a high volume of tickets in a disorganized way, thus being able to generate concise reports on the team's productivity.
+The methodology of this program is quite simple (simplistic, I would say), so the technician will copy the source code to a computer that will serve as a server, allowing access by client machines via folder sharing (SMB) and then create a shortcut to access the code “1login.py”, which will be accessed directly by the user.
+The entire access hierarchy is based on login.
+There are standard users and administrators.
+The standard user accesses the ticket opening area directly.
+The administrator accesses the technical support area directly.
+A PostgreSQL database must be created on any machine that supports concurrent access by many users, depending on each context.
+The credentials for accessing the database are located directly in “1login.py”, hard-coded into the source code (I said the system was simple, feel free to improve it).
+In the “criabanco.py” file, you can access which tables will be created.
+Remember to install PostgreSQL on your server before running the script.

+We recommend using Python version 3.12.4 for 64-bit environments and version 3.8.6 for 32-bit environments.
+Python must be installed on all client machines.

+Install the following libraries via pip: psycopg2, datetime, image, pandas, requests.